 If you have had shoulder pain for quite some time you need to get a diagnosis, one of the most common causes of shoulder pain is bursitis.
-In this article we will discuss what shoulder bursitis is, the causes of shoulder bursitis, treatment for shoulder bursitis relief and we will look at how to get shoulder bursitis pain relief using enzymes therapy.
+In this article we will discuss what shoulder bursitis is, the causes of shoulder bursitis, treatment for shoulder bursitis relief and we will look at how to get shoulder bursitis pain relief using enzyme therapy.

 The shoulder is made up of several joints that integrate with tendons and muscles to facilitate widespread movement of the arm- from lifting a cup of tea to digging the garden.
 We use our shoulders lot and this perpetual motion can lead to cumulative issues around instability and inflammation in the soft tissue leading to pain.
 The pain may occur when you move your shoulder some or all the time. it may be temporary and go away after a little while or it may be long lasting and need medical diagnosis and treatment.
 We will examine the most common cause and treatments for shoulder pain that involve muscles, ligaments, tendons and joints.